September 7, 2021

 Also, think about the layout and color scheme.
 Even if you are using your organization’s branding, surely there are ways to change that up for your trainees.

-EdApp Learning Management System’s rapid authoring tool makes it easy to include video learning in your instructional design.
+EdApp Learning Management System’s (LMS) rapid authoring tool makes it easy to include SCORM-compliant video learning in your instructional design and learning objects.
 You’ll just need to create a self-paced elearning course and then a lesson first to access the authoring tool and the content library.
 There are several options, including uploading your videos like tutorials or demonstrations to the EdApp platform, showing a video hosted on Vimeo, or playing a video hosted on YouTube.
 You can also host multiple videos on EdApp’s Video Collection template, which is useful for comparing different processes or sequences of events and allows learners to experience the videos in a non-linear order.
-This makes course development with video much easier and more convenient.
+This makes course authoring with video much easier and more convenient.
+Perfect for mobile learning and online-learning.

 If videos are optional (uploaded videos only, not hosted ones), you can give your trainees the option to watch or not.
-Otherwise, videos can be played automatically in a variety of ways.
+Otherwise, videos can be played automatically in a variety of ways during your online training.

 To learn more about using videos, including important specs, check out this microlearning blog.